hferrone/FirebaseDebugger/README.md

 ### Setup

-Almost all of the setup for this tool is done programmatically, so the only thing you're responsible for is going to Tools > FBDebugger and clicking Setup, and assigning your <i>GoogleService-Info.plist</i> to the Firebase Manager GameObject in the Inspector.
+Almost all of the setup for this tool is done programmatically, so the only thing you're responsible for is going to Tools > FBDebugger and clicking Setup...

 ![Basic Setup](https://user-images.githubusercontent.com/8218795/37569699-6214c5be-2ae6-11e8-829e-99980a40eae7.png)

+...and assigning your <i>GoogleService-Info.plist</i> to the Firebase Manager GameObject in the Inspector.

 ![Setting GoogleService-Info.plist](https://user-images.githubusercontent.com/8218795/37569738-e6417508-2ae6-11e8-87f2-3b411d657372.png)